-In addition to preparing students in grades six through eight for the next step in their academic careers, we are committed to supporting middle school students in the transition from childhood to young adulthood.
+In addition to preparing students in grades 6-8 for the next step in their academic careers, we are committed to supporting middle school students in the transition from childhood to young adulthood.
 We believe that the needs of middle school students are best served within/in our small, multi-age class setting.

 Afternoons feature a variety of enrichment classes and instructors.
-Enrichment class offerings may include: Art, Physical Education, Music, Gardening, Crafts, Drama, Spanish, Human Development, Communication, Test Taking, and more.
+Enrichment class offerings may include: art, physical education, music, gardening, crafts, drama, Japanese, human development, communication, test taking, and more.

 Service is another important form of learning.
 Students in grades 6-8 participate in our year-long “Reading Buddies” program, teaching reading strategies to an elementary student for a half-hour each week.
 Roots students also perform independent community service on a monthly basis.